Fold-transversal surface code cultivation: Protocol

 \subsection{Comparison with other schemes}

 A summary of the differences between our protocol and previous schemes is provided in~\cref{tbl:prot-comp}.
-Here we focus on the `bottleneck' column of the table that highlights the primary feature of previous schemes that limits their performance.
-Ref.~\cite{gidney2024magic} uses a technique called grafting to convert between a Steane code during cultivation to the rotated surface code in the escape stage~\footnote{ Ref.~\cite{gidney2024magic} first escapes into a `matchable' code that aims to be as similar to $\mathsf{Rot}$ as possible.}.
-This introduces additional post-selection overhead that we bypass by remaining in the $\mathsf{Rot}$-$\mathsf{Reg}$ surface code family.
-Ref.~\cite{chen2025efficient} uses morphing circuits to convert between $\mathbb{RP}^2$ codes and their self-dual variants.
-In comparison, our code conversion within the surface code family uses lower-depth circuits.
-Ref.~\cite{vaknin2025magic} uses a two-qubit magic state $\ket{\mathrm{CX}}$ that is prepared probabilistically even in the absence of noise, leading to larger overhead compared to our scheme.
-We also note the different use of ancilla GHZ state size between all proposals.
-By using a smaller GHZ state, we are able to keep the overhead of the cultivation step small.
+Here we highlight the constraints of previous schemes that limit their relative LER and STO.

+Ref.~\cite{gidney2024magic} uses a technique called grafting to convert between a color code to the rotated surface code in the escape stage~\footnote{Ref.~\cite{gidney2024magic} first escapes into a `matchable' code that aims to be as similar to $\mathsf{Rot}$ as possible.}.
+This introduces additional postselection overhead that we bypass by remaining in the $\mathsf{Rot}$-$\mathsf{Reg}$ surface code family.
+Refs.~\cite{chen2025efficient,claes2025cultivatingtstatessurface} use morphing circuits to convert, respectively, between $\mathbb{RP}^2$ and $\mathsf{Reg}$ codes and their self-dual variants.
+This enables a strictly transversal logical Clifford measurement using two-qubit gates.
+In contrast, we relax the requirement of morphing to a self-dual code and allow for the use of three-qubit gates.
+Our code conversion within the surface code family is {comparatively} more efficient.
+Ref.~\cite{claes2025cultivatingtstatessurface} only allows operations that can be efficiently realized on a neutral-atom platform under reconfigurability constraints.
+While we consider this as a design principle, we leave exact optimization to future work.

+{\Cref{fig:STO} shows that we are able to obtain the lowest expected spacetime volume for both all stages: injection, cultivation, and escape.} We attribute most of our improvements to the use of a more efficient check circuit, and our three-stage escape strategy.
+These improvements are discussed further throughout~\cref{app:alts}.